Essentials for good health

 Vitamin D3 and Magnesium are mutually dependent in many respects.
 Magnesium deficiency may nullify the effects of D3 and vice versa.
 So you need to ensure that you are not magnesium deficient, which is not uncommon among vegetarians according to my experience.
 This may seem surprising because many vegetables as well as seeds and nuts contain good amounts of magnesium.
 I think this has two major reasons:

 - Another cause is heavy exercise like work-outs that make you sweat.
-This is because magnesium is lost in the sweat.
+This is because much magnesium is lost in the sweat.
 A study found for example that 50% of german sportsmen were magnesium deficient probably for this reason.

 The most common "Vitamin D" variety is not very effective